 The lecture will consist three exams, a final, quizzes, and weekly homework assignments each with their assigned grade points.
 The lab portion of the class will be out of 100 points.
-Students must pass the lab section with at least a 70% on each lab report to pass the course.
+Students must pass the lab with at least a 70% to pass the course.
+Attendance is mandatory for the Lab section.